 After graduation, I spent a year working as a copywriter for a PR firm specializing in editorial content aimed at health professionals.
 This led on to other roles at the Royal College of General Practitioners, the NHS and Elsevier Scientific, along with a number of healthcare and medical device companies in Europe.
 As a result, I developed specialist knowledge and technical writing skills in science, health, finance, IT, 3-D printing and food technology.

 In 2013, my path segued into books and print when I became a regular proofreader for an educational publisher.
 More book projects followed in 2013-4 from the Urania Trust (The New Astrology of Towns & Cities) and The Aspinall Foundation (A Life with Animals).
-And then in 2017, I was given the opportunity to combine my archive research and publishing experience on a year-long research project for the EW Cole Foundation in Australia.
-This meant travelling around the UK and South Africa, conducting in-depth research into the early life and family history of EW Cole, the much-loved bookseller and cultural icon, for Under the Rainbow, an updated biography of his life written by Richard Broinowski, published in 2020.
+And then in 2017, I was given the opportunity to combine my archive research and publishing experience whilst working on a year-long research project for the EW Cole Foundation in Australia.
+This meant travelling around the UK and South Africa, conducting historical and genealogical research into the early life and family history of EW Cole, the much-loved bookseller and cultural icon, for Under the Rainbow, an updated biography of his life written by Richard Broinowski, published in 2020.

 In 2019, I realized a personal dream when I was commissioned to write an illustrated non-fiction introduction to the great love of my life, astrology, for Eddison Books.
 And so began a new chapter in my career.
 Although the book is yet to be published due to the crushing economic fallout of 2020 on the book industry, I remain hopeful that this is not the end of the road, and that it will soon find a new home.

 Currently, I work mostly as a fiction and non-fiction proofreader and editor for several London-based publishers, as well as helping individual authors to self-publish their work.